Updated: 10/10/2019 | October 10th, 2019

 It really depends on what you want to do with those points, and once you have a strategy in mind, go after the cards that will get you there fastest.

 With so many offers out there from so many different companies, what would be your top three tips for maximizing those offers for free hotels or flights?

 1. Strategize — Don’t just sign up for every card with an OK offer.
-If you have a particular trip or goal in mind, concentrate your efforts on the cards that will get you the most miles for the airline that’s going to get you where you need to go, and the hotel where you want to stay.
+If you have a particular trip or goal in mind, concentrate your efforts on the cards that will get you the most miles for the airline that’s going to get you where you need to go or the hotel where you want to stay.

 3. Do your homework — See what bonuses the credit cards you’re interested in have historically offered and make sure you get the best one possible.

 Do you earn points any other way besides these sign-up bonuses?